- Self-Directed IRAs

 In his latest cryptocurrency investing insights video, he details how this announcement impacts investors in the near-term and the long-term.

-In this month’s video Roger also breaks down the latest news on six popular cryptocurrencies, as well insights on various blockchain developments.
+In this month’s video Roger also breaks down the latest news on six popular cryptocurrencies, as well as insights on various blockchain developments.

 What is Facebook’s Libra?